Bradfield/algos/sorting-and-searching/the-sequential-search.md

 sequence.
 This process gives rise to our first searching technique, the **sequential search**.

-Figure 1 &lt;fig\_seqsearch&gt; shows how this search works.
+Figure 1 shows how this search works.
 Starting at the first item in the list, we simply move from item to item, following the underlying sequential ordering until we either find what we are looking for or run out of items.
 If we run out of items, we have